GSA/idmanagement.gov/_implement/troubleshooting.md

 ## Logon Process Overview

-The figure below, from the “Smart card sign-in flow in Windows” section of the [Microsoft Certificate Requirements and Enumeration article](https://docs.microsoft.com/en-us/windows/security/identity-protection/smart-cards/smart-card-certificate-requirements-and-enumeration#smart-card-sign-in-flow-in-windows){:target="_blank"}{:rel="noopener noreferrer"}, provides a detailed overview of how smart card logon works in supported versions of Windows.
+The figure below, from the “Smart card sign-in flow in Windows” section of the [Microsoft Certificate Requirements and Enumeration article](https://docs.microsoft.com/en-us/windows/security/identity-protection/smart-cards/smart-card-certificate-requirements-and-enumeration#smart-card-sign-in-flow-in-windows){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}, provides a detailed overview of how smart card logon works in supported versions of Windows.

 <img src="{{site.baseurl}}/assets/piv/ficam-logon-process-overview.png" alt="A detailed workflow diagram of how smart card logon works in supported versions of Windows.">